Section A: Overview

 There are the measures we take when working with personal data:

-h) Where any personal data is to be erased or otherwise disposed of for any reason (including where copies have been made and are no longer needed), it should be securely deleted and disposed of.
-Hardcopies should be shredded, and electronic copies should be deleted securely.
+g) Where any personal data is to be erased or otherwise disposed of for any reason (including where copies have been made and are no longer needed), it should be securely deleted and disposed of.
+Hard copies should be shredded, and electronic copies should be deleted securely.

-o) All hardcopies of personal data, along with any electronic copies stored on physical, removable media should be stored securely in a locked box, drawer, cabinet or similar;
+n) All hard copies of personal data, along with any electronic copies stored on physical, removable media should be stored securely in a locked box, drawer, cabinet or similar;

-s) No personal data should be stored on any mobile device (including, but not limited to, laptops, tablets and smartphones), whether such device belongs to the Company or otherwise;
+r) No personal data should be stored on any mobile device (including, but not limited to, laptops, tablets and smartphones), whether such device belongs to the Company or otherwise, unless sufficient safety measures are in place to protect the unauthorised access or use of such personal data;

-u) All personal electronic data is backed up regularly to an on-site repository which is only accessible by password-protected devices on our network and all particularly sensitive data is additionally encrypted in-house through Cryptomator.
+t) All personal electronic data is backed up regularly to an on-site repository which is only accessible by password-protected devices on our network.

-v) Some electronic personal data is stored through password-protected cloud storage services Box.com, Google Drive, and DropBox.
-We only access these accounts through password protected devices.
+u) Some electronic personal data is stored through password-protected cloud storage services, some of which are protected by encryption.
+We only access these accounts through password protected devices and using 2 factor authentication.